Guidelines for Zoom

 There are a number of recommendations below on how to use Zoom effectively in teaching and learning to increase the safety and security of the learning environment.

-- Control the chat function and disable private chats.
-Chats are retained if a session is recorded, and may be accessible under the Freedom of Information and Protection of Privacy Act
+- Adjust Meeting Chat permissions, if necessary.
+More about Saving in-meeting chats.
+Saved chats may be accessible under the Freedom of Information and Protection of Privacy Act

-- If possible, set up a co-host to help during Zoom sessions.
-This can be a graduate teaching assistant, peer mentor or other responsible student that can assist you to host the session.
-Co-hosts can help manage the chat function, set up break out rooms, and help manage the learning environment.
+- If possible, set up a co-host/ alternative host to help during Zoom sessions.
+This can be a co-instructor/ facilitator, a teaching assistant or peer mentor who can assist you with hosting the session.
 See here for ideas on setting up a session co-host.

 - The default screen-sharing option for educational accounts is “Host Only” – this allows only instructors to share their screen, unless they change it.
 If you want others to share their screen content, you can invite them during the session to do so, or via settings beforehand.
 See here for information on screen sharing.

-Even with the best protections some malicious activity may occur.
-If a security incident should occur during your session you can immediately Suspend Participant Activities from the Security menu in zoom and you can submit an incident report to the Student Conduct Office,
+Even with the best protections, malicious activity may still occur.
+If a security incident should occur during your session, you can immediately Suspend Participant Activities from the Host tools menu in Zoom and you can submit an incident report to the Student Conduct Office.

 Examples could be the following: